davidjb/cv/README.md

 ## Building

+Any commit or change made to this repository will automatically deploy the changes to GitHub Pages.

-To build, run the following:
+To build locally, however, run the following:

     yarn
-    yarn export
+    yarn view

-This will automatically display the resulting `cv.html` in your browser.
+This will automatically build and display the resulting `cv.html` in your browser.